plone/training/voltoaddons/01-addon-basics.rst

 server and run additional applications, such as proxies for internal services.

-When generating the client-side files, Webpack will need to know how to find, how to load and, potentially, how to mutate (compress, transpile, minify, etc) the files that represent the code and resources of the Volto, Volto project and Volto addons.
+When generating the client-side files, Webpack will need to know how to find, load and potentially mutate (compress, transpile, minify, etc) the files that represent the code and resources of Volto, Volto project and Volto addons.
 The base is provided by Razzle, with instructions for Webpack to transpile .js and .jsx files with Babel, load .less files, css, images and svgs.
 For any other file type (for example .scss, .ts, etc) you'll have to enhance the Razzle configuration with the appropriate Webpack loader.
 Check if there's already a Razzle plugin, for example ``.scss`` support can be simply added by adding ``scss`` to the razzle.config.js ``plugins`` list.

 To summarize: Volto runs as a Single Page Application packaged by Webpack, which uses loaders such as Babel (for ES6 js/jsx files) or less-loader for